priyanshumathur4/Notes_Keeper/README.md

 ## Overview

-The Notes Android App is a simple note-taking application built using Java for Android.
+The Note_Keeper Android App is a simple note-taking application built using Java for Android.
 The app allows users to manage their notes with features including Google Sign-In, skipping sign-in, and basic CRUD operations using SQLite.
 This project is designed to help beginners understand Android app development, fragment management, and SQLite database interactions.

 ## Features